Public Health Surveillance and Preparedness Certificate Program

 Sph 539 Topics in Public Health Preparedness (3 credits)

 Sph 589 Emergency Preparedness: The Public Health Perspective (3 credits)

 Course waivers can be obtained only through prior approval and there is a transfer credit limit of one course (3 credits).
-To obtain the degree, each student must maintain a cumulative grade point average of 3.0 or higher and file an application for Certificate completion within four years of admission.
+To obtain the degree, each student must maintain a cumulative grade point average of 3.0 or higher and file an application for Certificate completion within six years of admission.

 Non-matriculated students can take a maximum of two Certificate courses before being admitted into the Certificate program.